I-2-1-40.Critical Case Procedures

 NOTE 1:

-A VPAT designation is added after SSA receives verification that a claimant has a 100% P&T disability compensation rating from the VA.
+Add a VPAT designation after the Social Security Administration (SSA) receives verification that a claimant has a 100% P&T disability compensation rating from the VA.
 SSA receives verification in one of the following ways:

 • Through a data match from the VA (for more information, see POMS DI 11005.007); or